-• For all references of "adult" and "pediatric" below, "adult" references adult-designated equipment and locations and "pediatric" references pediatric-designated equipment and locations.

-- When considering ICU beds, use the designated intended use to determine if a bed is an ICU bed or whether a patient currently occupies an ICU bed.
+- For all references of "adult" and "pediatric" below, "adult" references adult-designated equipment and locations and "pediatric" references pediatric-designated equipment and locations. - When considering ICU beds, use the designated intended use to determine if a bed is an ICU bed or whether a patient currently occupies an ICU bed.
 This designation should be used over acuity. - Unless specified for a specific time (e.g. previous day), hospitals can select a time of day that is convenient to report each day (e.g. can be midnight to midnight or a time that is convenient that is relatively consistent). - The term "suspected" is defined as a person who is being managed as though he/she has COVID-19 because of signs and symptoms suggestive of COVID-19 as described by CDC's Guidance but does not have a laboratory positive COVID19 test result.
 This may include patients who have not been tested or those with pending test results.
 The count may also include patients with negative test results but whom continue to show signs/symptoms suggestive of COVID-19.
 Do not include those who are waiting for a screening test result as suspected cases unless they meet the signs and symptoms criteria described above. - When answering questions on staffed beds, the number of staffed beds in the facility is flexible and may change from day to day as the facility's needs change. - When answering supply questions when the hospital is part of a health system, do NOT include supplies at other system locations, including warehouses.
 A health system may report on behalf of the facilities, but the information needs to be reported at the individual facility level, even if the system divides the counts equally among the facilities. - For supply categories that may have varying quantities, days on hand, or ability to obtain and maintain, base your response on the item that has the lowest stock on hand.
-If an item has multiple parts, such as a Power Air Purifying Respirator (PAPR), a shortage of one part indicates a shortage of that item. - When considering total and inpatient beds, only consider specialty beds, such as psychiatric and rehab beds, if they are part of the surge workflow and could be used for inpatient needs. - When counting patients with COVID-19 in any field below, a patient should no longer be counted once they are removed from COVID-19 isolation precaution. - For items that are reported one time per week (26-32 below), it is critical that the data is reported on Wednesday in order to be counted as compliant.
+If an item has multiple parts, such as a Power Air Purifying Respirator (PAPR), a shortage of one part indicates a shortage of that item. - When considering total and inpatient beds, only consider specialty beds, such as psychiatric and rehab beds, if they are part of the surge workflow and could be used for inpatient needs. - For items that are reported one time per week (26-32 below), it is critical that the data is reported on Wednesday in order to be counted as compliant.
 This also applies to psychiatric and rehabilitation facilities who are only required to report once a week.

-All fields are required except as noted below (IDs 25, 28, 32, 33-38 are optional with 33 - 38 anticipated to become mandatory in the coming weeks).
+All fields are required except as noted below (IDs 25, 28, 32, 33-38, 40 a - p are optional and IDs 39 a - d are optional starting 12/9/20 and mandatory starting 1/8/21.
+IDs 40 a - p will become mandatory as therapeutics are assigned)